html-next/flexi/README.md

 ## @container breakpoints

+`<container>` and `<grid responsive>` components are used as @container breakpoints utilize a `raf` polling technique to simulate element specific resize events with high granularity.

-Flexi uses a service with an optimized window resize handler and an optimized width calculator to efficiently add `.container-<breakpoint-prefix>` classes to `<container>` and `<grid responsive>` components.
-This results in the defined breakpoints using the width of the container instead of the width of the viewport.
+Based on their width these components add `.container-<breakpoint-prefix>` classes.
+This results in classes which utilize these breakpoints using the width of the container instead of the width of the viewport.

 **Without rows**
 ```hbs